goldsborough/algs4/analysis/README.md

 ## Scientific Method

 - Observe some feature in the natural world.
-- Hypothesize a model that is consisten with the observations.
+- Hypothesize a model that is consistent with the observations.
 - Predict events using the hypothesis.
 - Verify the predictions by making further observations.
 - Validate by repeating until the hypothesis and observations agree.